lifepillar/vim-colortemplate/Readme.md

 # Vim Colorscheme Template

-This is a proposal for an “official” colorscheme template that might be used to create colorschemes suitable for inclusion in Vim distribution.
+This is a proposal for an “official” hackable colorscheme template that might be used to create colorschemes suitable for inclusion in Vim distribution.

 To get started, see `:help ft-colortemplate`.